Upcoming Stablecoins

 QEUR

-Qivalis is the European banking establishment's answer to USDC and Tether: a MiCA-compliant euro stablecoin backed by a consortium of 12 major banks including BNP Paribas, ING, UniCredit, and BBVA.
+QEUR is a pre-launch MiCA-oriented euro stablecoin from a banking consortium that ballooned to 37 institutions across 15 countries by May 2026 — up from 12 a few months earlier — targeting H2 2026 issuance under a Dutch EMI license.
+Qivalis is the European banking establishment's answer to USDC and Tether: a MiCA-compliant euro stablecoin now backed by names like BNP Paribas, ING, UniCredit, BBVA, ABN Amro, Intesa Sanpaolo, Rabobank, and Nordea.
 The reserve design — 30-40% bank deposits, the remainder in short-term eurozone government bonds — reads like a money market fund with a blockchain address.
-The blockchain question is now settled: Ethereum mainnet first (ERC-20), then Polygon and Base, all with a permissioned KYC layer — only pre-verified participants can hold or transfer the token, which is the banking consortium's compromise between public chain liquidity and institutional control.
-CEO Jan-Oliver Sell (ex-Coinbase Germany) is finalizing exchange partnerships, with Bit2Me named as one platform in discussions.
-The EMI license application has been filed with De Nederlandsche Bank but not yet granted.
-The central tension remains whether twelve banks that compete fiercely in every other market can cooperate long enough to ship before Circle's EURC and SocGen's EURCV eat the entire MiCA-compliant euro stablecoin market.
+The chain question is settled: Ethereum mainnet first (ERC-20F with a permissioned KYC layer), then Polygon and Base — only pre-verified participants can hold or transfer the token, the consortium's compromise between public-chain liquidity and institutional control.
+CEO Jan-Oliver Sell (ex-Coinbase Germany) is lining up exchange partnerships, and the EMI license application sits with De Nederlandsche Bank, filed but not granted; Qivalis says it will launch the moment approval lands.
+The central tension is unchanged and arguably sharper at 37 members: whether dozens of banks that compete fiercely everywhere else can cooperate long enough to ship before Circle's EURC and SocGen's EURCV finish eating the MiCA-compliant euro market.
+The ticker itself isn't even public yet.
+Custody sits across consortium banks and 1:1 redemption rights remain pre-launch commitments.

 Polaris USD